 – A trust formed under the laws of the United States; or • An estate formed under the laws of the United States.

-Even Disregarded Entities have to file an FBAR
+Do Disregarded Entities have to file an FBAR?

 When an entity is disregarded, it implies the entity is disregarded for tax purposes.
 In other words, if you own a single member LLC, you can typically “disregard the entity” so that for tax purposes, you report the income/expenses just as you would as a sole practitioner with no entity, on Schedule C.